rizul2108/Git-Bash-Assignment/WriteUp.md

 ```shell
 nano file.txt
 ```
-fixed the typo in the file.txt in text editor then added the file.txt and also ammended the last commit
+fixed the typo in the file.txt in text editor. then added the file.txt and also ammended the last commit
 ```shell
 git add file.txt